qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-2.rst

      return new Date(data);
     }

 The converter method creates a date object from the given String.
 Don't be confused by the if statement.
-The Twitter model has a format which is not standard UTC format in JavaScript and Internet Explorer has problems parsing the String, therefore a short conversion is needed before the date object can be created.
+The identica model has a format which is not standard UTC format in JavaScript and Internet Explorer has problems parsing the String, therefore a short conversion is needed before the date object can be created.

 The ``configureItem`` method should be known from :doc:`tutorial part 3 <tutorial-part-3>`, there are only some improvements to keep the same behavior as before.